ermanimer/modbusclient/README.md

 # Sample Application

-The sample application demonstrates reading a sample value from a Modbus device with constant intervals.
+The sample application demonstrates reading a sample value from a Modbus device.

 ```go
 package main